koulali/PSE2022/slides.md

 <br> <br>
 Although all models reproduce well the overall pattern of deformation at most sites, disagreements are seen in different sites;

-The solution of Gunter2014 is the closest to the GPS observations, with a WRMS of 0.95 mm/yr;
+The solution of Gunter2014 is the closest to our GPS observations, with a WRMS of 0.95 mm/yr;

 </div>
 </div>